-Look at the various elements in your marketing resources and their possible alternatives for design, wording, and layout.
-Other things you might test include email subject lines, sender names, and different ways to personalize your emails.
+To determine your variable, look at the elements in your marketing resources and their possible alternatives for design, wording, and layout.
+You may also test email subject lines, sender names, and different ways to personalize your emails.

 Keep in mind that even simple changes, like changing the image in your email or the words on your call-to-action button, can drive big improvements.
 In fact, these sorts of changes are usually easier to measure than the bigger ones.

-Note: There are some times when it makes more sense to test multiple variables rather than a single variable.
-This is a process called multivariate testing.
-If you're wondering whether you should run an A/B test versus a multivariate test, here's a helpful article from Optimizely that compares the two.
+If you're wondering whether you should run an A/B test versus a multivariate test, here's a helpful article from Optimizely that compares the processes.

 2. Identify your goal.

-Although you'll measure a number of metrics for every one test, choose a primary metric to focus on -- before you run the test.
+Although you'll measure several metrics during any one test, choose a primary metric to focus on before you run the test.
 In fact, do it before you even set up the second variation.
-This is your "dependent variable."

-Think about where you want this variable to be at the end of the split test.
-You might state an official hypothesis and examine your results based on this prediction.
+Think about where you want this dependent variable to be at the end of the split test.
+You might even state an official hypothesis and examine your results based on this prediction.